Tree Preservation Orders in Jericho

 Are there Tree Preservation Orders in Jericho?

 Yes.
-We found 280 TPO records within 2km of Jericho centre.
+We found over 500 TPO records within 2km of Jericho centre.

 How do I check for TPOs near Jericho?